 To use this facility, follow a link below to consult the page of instructions for the solver in which you are interested.
 Solvers currently available for AMPL modeling include the following:

-Each solver submission page provides summary solver information, links for additional information sources, and specific instructions for job submission.
-Three methods of communication with the NEOS Server are described:
+Each solver submission page provides summary solver information, links for additional information sources, and specific instructions for sending optimization problems to the solver via the NEOS Server.

 In this mode of operation, you run your own copy of AMPL on your local computer.
 But instead of specifying a solver installed on your computer or local network, you invoke Kestrel, a “client” program that sends your problem to a solver running on one of the NEOS Server’s remote computers.
 The results from the NEOS Server are eventually returned through Kestrel to AMPL, where you can view and manipulate them locally in the usual way.
 Thus you get all the benefits of using AMPL environment, without having to first obtain and install each solver you want to try.

 The introduction below covers everything you need to know to start using Kestrel with AMPL.
 There is also a paper about Kestrel that describes more advanced features and other uses.